-Do writing jobs take you several drafts?
+Do copywriting jobs take you SEVERAL drafts?

 Why use a freelance copywriter

-Many organisations/businesses get their brochures, websites and other documents written by a member of staff.
+Many organisations/businesses get their brochures, websites and other documents written in-house, by a member of staff.
 But using a freelance copywriter brings lots of advantages over using someone in-house.
 Here are three main ones of using a freelancer:

 (1) We bring a fresh pair of eyes to your existing text, e.g spotting your USP.